15 Ways to Get Low-Cost or Free Mental Health Care Without Insurance

 Organizations like the Depression and Bipolar Support Alliance (DBSA), the Anxiety and Depression Association of America (ADAA), Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) host free community support groups in person or online.

-If you want to work with a particular therapist but can’t afford private sessions — because you lost insurance coverage, for example — ask if they offer group sessions.
+If you want to work with a particular therapist but can’t afford private sessions — because you lost insurance coverage or they don’t accept insurance, for example — ask if they offer group sessions.
 These should come at a lower rate you could potentially afford out of pocket.

 5. Negotiate and Ask for Discounts